top of page

 • What is the weather/climate like in Namibia?

 • Predominately a desert region, Namibia has clear and windy weather.
-The area we will be visiting has a hot and dry season from April to late October.
+We will be visiting during the tail end of the rainy season.

 • Day-time temperature approximately: 27-35° C